oapicf/pinterest-sdk/clients/go/generated/docs/CampaignCreateCommon.md

 `func (o *CampaignCreateCommon) UnsetEndTime()`

 UnsetEndTime ensures that no value is present for EndTime, not even an explicit nil
-### GetIsFlexibleDailyBudgets

-`func (o *CampaignCreateCommon) GetIsFlexibleDailyBudgets() bool`

-GetIsFlexibleDailyBudgets returns the IsFlexibleDailyBudgets field if non-nil, zero value otherwise.

-### GetIsFlexibleDailyBudgetsOk

-`func (o *CampaignCreateCommon) GetIsFlexibleDailyBudgetsOk() (*bool, bool)`

-GetIsFlexibleDailyBudgetsOk returns a tuple with the IsFlexibleDailyBudgets field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIsFlexibleDailyBudgets

-`func (o *CampaignCreateCommon) SetIsFlexibleDailyBudgets(v bool)`

-SetIsFlexibleDailyBudgets sets IsFlexibleDailyBudgets field to given value.

-### HasIsFlexibleDailyBudgets

-`func (o *CampaignCreateCommon) HasIsFlexibleDailyBudgets() bool`

-HasIsFlexibleDailyBudgets returns a boolean if a field has been set.

-### SetIsFlexibleDailyBudgetsNil

-`func (o *CampaignCreateCommon) SetIsFlexibleDailyBudgetsNil(b bool)`

- SetIsFlexibleDailyBudgetsNil sets the value for IsFlexibleDailyBudgets to be an explicit nil

-### UnsetIsFlexibleDailyBudgets
-`func (o *CampaignCreateCommon) UnsetIsFlexibleDailyBudgets()`

-UnsetIsFlexibleDailyBudgets ensures that no value is present for IsFlexibleDailyBudgets, not even an explicit nil
-### GetDefaultAdGroupBudgetInMicroCurrency

-`func (o *CampaignCreateCommon) GetDefaultAdGroupBudgetInMicroCurrency() int32`

-GetDefaultAdGroupBudgetInMicroCurrency returns the DefaultAdGroupBudgetInMicroCurrency field if non-nil, zero value otherwise.

-### GetDefaultAdGroupBudgetInMicroCurrencyOk

-`func (o *CampaignCreateCommon) GetDefaultAdGroupBudgetInMicroCurrencyOk() (*int32, bool)`

-GetDefaultAdGroupBudgetInMicroCurrencyOk returns a tuple with the DefaultAdGroupBudgetInMicroCurrency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDefaultAdGroupBudgetInMicroCurrency

-`func (o *CampaignCreateCommon) SetDefaultAdGroupBudgetInMicroCurrency(v int32)`

-SetDefaultAdGroupBudgetInMicroCurrency sets DefaultAdGroupBudgetInMicroCurrency field to given value.

-### HasDefaultAdGroupBudgetInMicroCurrency

-`func (o *CampaignCreateCommon) HasDefaultAdGroupBudgetInMicroCurrency() bool`

-HasDefaultAdGroupBudgetInMicroCurrency returns a boolean if a field has been set.

-### SetDefaultAdGroupBudgetInMicroCurrencyNil

-`func (o *CampaignCreateCommon) SetDefaultAdGroupBudgetInMicroCurrencyNil(b bool)`

- SetDefaultAdGroupBudgetInMicroCurrencyNil sets the value for DefaultAdGroupBudgetInMicroCurrency to be an explicit nil

-### UnsetDefaultAdGroupBudgetInMicroCurrency
-`func (o *CampaignCreateCommon) UnsetDefaultAdGroupBudgetInMicroCurrency()`

-UnsetDefaultAdGroupBudgetInMicroCurrency ensures that no value is present for DefaultAdGroupBudgetInMicroCurrency, not even an explicit nil
 ### GetIsAutomatedCampaign

 `func (o *CampaignCreateCommon) GetIsAutomatedCampaign() bool`